EngineHub/WorldGuardDocs/source/regions/flags.rst

 * For state flags, if ``deny`` is present, the result is ``deny``.
 Otherwise, if ``allow`` is present, then the final value is ``allow``.
 * For other flags, the result is not defined.
 For that reason, do not, for example, set two different greeting messages in the same area with the same priority.

-If a flag is not defined at all, then the default behavior is whichever is most sensible.
+If a flag is not defined at all (for the subject's associated region group), then the default behavior is whichever is most sensible.
 For example, if "item pickup" is not defined, WorldGuard defaults to allowing it.

 Flag Listing
 ============